dotlang/language/README.md

 The math operators can be combined with `=` to do the calculation and assignment in one statement.
 - `=` operator: copies only for primitive type, makes a variable refer to the same object as another variable for any other type.
 If you need a copy, you have to clone the variable.
 - `x == y` will call `opEquals` functions is existing, by default compares field-by-field values.
 But you can override.
 - We don't have operators for bitwise operations.
-They are covered in core.
+They are covered in core functions.
 - `equals` functions is used for equality check.
 - You can have multiple assignments at once: `x,y=1,2`
-- `x[y]` will call `opIndex(x,y)` function.
-This is handled by the compiler to provide syntax sugar for arrays and hashtables, but you can also use it for your own types.
-- `x ~ y` will call `opCat(x,y)` function.
-This is handled by compiler for string variables and literals but you can implement this function for any other type that you want and use `~` to invoke that function.
+- `+` can be used to merge two arrays.
+This can be used for string concatenation, because string is an array of chars.

 ### Special Syntax
-- `~` opConcat
 - `@` explode
 - `#` chaining
 - `$.i` function inputs tuple